iredmail/docs/en_US/iredmail-easy/1-iredmail-easy.getting.start.md

 keep the servers up to date.

-* Please also read [Best Practice](./iredmail-easy.best.practice.html) to understand how to achieve fearless one-click with iRedMail Easy.
+* Please also read [Best Practice](./iredmail-easy.best.practice.html) to understand how to achieve fearless one-click upgrade with iRedMail Easy.
 * Read [Release Notes](./iredmail-easy.release.notes.html) to track changes in each release.